nabil-alsayed/IntelliBreeze/README.md

 The sensors attached to our smart fan provide temperature and energy consumption analytics to the user through our pocket-friendly app.
 Additionally, the system will notify the user upon any adjustments in the fan speed.
 Together, this allows the user to stay informed about their environment and the state of the fan, promoting control over their usage.

 ### Purpose
-Mission Statement: "To provide a fan that creates a cooler and more relaxing atmosphere for everyone"
+**Mission Statement:** "**Summer is coming!** We want to provide a solution that creates a cooler and more relaxing atmosphere for the world"

 The intellibreeze fan is aimed towards custmors located in warmer climates during warmer times of the year.
 It is a smart-fan that is capable of dectecting the temperature of the surrounding enviroment and turn the fan on based on how warm the surroundings are.
 The fan contains numerous modes like: Manual, Auto, and Custom.
 Each mode has it own use and benefits.

-Auto: Allows the user to set three different temperature thresholds that determine both when the automatically fan will turn on/off and at what temperatures the fan speed will change.
+**Auto:** Allows the user to set three different temperature thresholds that determine both when the automatically fan will turn on/off and at what temperatures the fan speed will change.

-Manual: This allows the fan to be controlled by a toggle button that swithces on or off.
+**Manual:** This allows the fan to be controlled by a toggle button that swithces on or off.

-Custom: Allows the user to create a custom mode with its own unique name and logo.
+**Custom:** Allows the user to create a custom mode with its own unique name and logo.
 It also allows the user to selected a fixed preferred fan speed value that the fan will run at whenever the mode is activated.

+The UI on the mobile application is very simple and all of the functionalities of the fan are easily asscessible.

 ### Benefits